Paternity in Arizona FAQ | Paternity Law in Arizona

 - Can I request paternity testing after an affidavit of acknowledgment of paternity has been signed?

-- Does the best interests test apply to paternity testing for a child born during marriage?
+- Does the best interests test apply to paternity testing for a child born during the marriage?

 - Do Arizona courts have personal jurisdiction in a paternity case if conception occurred in Arizona?

-- How can I challenge a voluntary acknowledgement of paternity in Arizona?
+- How can I challenge a voluntary acknowledgment of paternity in Arizona?

-- What is the standard of proof to challenge paternity of a child in Arizona?
+- What is the standard of proof to challenge the paternity of a child in Arizona?